 I guarantee that 99% of the time that the plumbing quotes over the phone increase within ten minutes of the plumber’s arrival.
 This will always be explained away by a myriad of excuses that your description of the problem was not accurately disclosed.
 It will always be your fault.

 The reason the quote they provided to you over the phone increases is simple.
 Once onsite, the plumber can have a better understanding of all the variables.
 Even then, once they start on the repairs, there are frequently multiple changes to the cost as more faults appear that were not detected in the initial visual inspections.

 Google Searches Do Not Make You a Plumber

-It’s constantly amusing talking to someone who has obviously done a Google search to locate what the remedy to their plumbing problem is.
+It’s continuously amusing talking to someone who has done a Google search to locate what the remedy to their plumbing problem is.
 Usually, they have already decided what rectification work is required and are ringing getting multiple plumbing quotes over the phone.

 Plumbing Problems Are A Challenge For Both Plumber and Client

 The reality is solving plumbing problems takes time and patience.
 We accept that finding a reputable plumbing company can be daunting as often you need to act quickly when a plumbing emergency occurs.

 Solving a plumbing problem that is not completely obvious such as water leaking out of a wall can be frustrating.
 Here at Whywait Plumbing, we are specialist maintenance plumbers so we know that a leak can be occurring in a multitude of locations and running internally until it finds a route to flow freely.
 That is why we don’t smash open walls or floors to look for the problem but instead use our leak detection equipment to pinpoint the location of the leak.